Macroscopic Stochastic Thermodynamics: Macroscopic field theory

 \subsection{Continuous-space limit: dynamics}

-We now specify more the structure of the system dividing the transitions $\rho$ into two sets, named $R$ and $C$.
-Correspondingly, we enforce a bipartite structure by splitting the entries of the vector $c$, denoted $c_{\alpha,x}$, so that transitions belonging to $R$ (resp. $C$) only act on the label $\alpha$ (resp. $x$).
+We now specify more the structure of the system dividing the transitions $\rho$ into two sets, named $R$ and $C$. {The label $R$ denotes transition that keep a discrete character (akin to chemical reactions), while $C$ indicates jumps that become infinitesimal in size (such as continuous drift or diffusion is real space).} Correspondingly, we enforce a bipartite structure by splitting the entries of the vector $c$, denoted $c_{\alpha,x}$, so that transitions belonging to $R$ (resp. $C$) only act on the label $\alpha$ (resp. $x$).
 For concreteness, we can think of $\alpha$ as a label for different particle species and $x$ as a $d$-dimensional vector for the (discrete) space coordinate.
-Within this picture, we assume that to each pair of first neighbors $(x,x')$ we associate $q$ pairs of transitions $\pm \rho^{\alpha}_{(x,x')} \in C$ (each pair acting on a single label $\alpha$, for simplicity) whose rates are conveniently written as $r^{\alpha}_{(x,x')}$ and $r^{\alpha}_{(x',x)}$, respectively.
+Within this picture, we assume that to each pair of first neighbors $(x,x')$ we associate pairs of transitions $\pm \rho^{\alpha}_{(x,x')} \in C$ (each pair acting on a single label $\alpha$, for simplicity) whose rates are conveniently written as $r^{\alpha}_{(x,x')}$ and $r^{\alpha}_{(x',x)}$, respectively.

 We look for the continuous-space limit of \eqref{action} when a macroscopic scale $\Omega$, e.g. the volume of the whole system, is large with respect to the mesoscopic scale $V$ in which the variable $c_{\alpha,x}$ is defined.
 To this aim we introduce a continuous variable $r= x \epsilon$ with $\epsilon^d=V/\Omega$, such that $c_{\alpha,x} \to c_\alpha(r)$ and $\pi_{\alpha,x} \to \pi_\alpha(r)$ become smooth fields as $\epsilon \to 0$.
 With the rewriting $V \sum_x = \Omega \sum_x \frac{V}{\Omega}\to \Omega \int dr$, the action in \eqref{action} takes the form